gstvbrg/gustavoberga-blog/src/pages/blog/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/RAW1wj3Lx0I?rel=0&amp;showinfo=0" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>
 <br/><br/>

-**_VASTLY_** nerdier than how Bob Marley’s anthems urge us to rethink politics, JAMstack evangelist want to elevate how we think about web development; moving beyond the battles among frameworks towards a higher level re-evaluation of web architecture.
+**_VASTLY_** nerdier than how Bob Marley’s anthems urge us to rethink the powers that be, JAMstack evangelist want to elevate how we think about web development; moving beyond the battles among frameworks towards a higher level re-evaluation of web architecture.

 ## **J**avascript – **A**PIs – **M**arkup

-As Bob Marley says, **"None but ourselves can free our minds..."** _but_ excellent documentation at [Netlify](https://www.netlify.com/blog/2017/06/06/jamstack-vs-isomorphic-server-side-rendering/) and [JAMstack.org](https://jamstack.org/) can absolutely help.
+As Bob Marley says, **"None but ourselves can free our minds..."** _but_ excellent documentation at [Netlify](https://www.netlify.com/blog/2017/06/06/jamstack-vs-isomorphic-server-side-rendering/) and [JAMstack.org](https://jamstack.org/) has absolutely helped.
 So let me summarize some of these big ideas which make this methodology so useful.
 Especially for projects (like this blog) in which popular isomorphic tools can be increasingly optimized to remove unnecessary overhead and redundancy.

 #### **Laying down the baseline**